cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- If the order of controls on a page matters, make sure they’ll be focused in that order when navigating by keyboard.
+- If the order of controls on a page matters, make sure they will be focused in that order when navigating by keyboard.
 - Make sure there is a visible indicator on screen of which element has focus.
-It is okay to make this an optional mode, but the mode should be turned on if the user begins to navigate with the keyboard.
+This may be an optional mode, but it should be turned on if the user begins to navigate with the keyboard.
-- If a user action causes a modal dialog or something else to appear on screen, make sure the focus is moved to that dialog or area.
-When the dialog is dismissed, move focus back to the original control or to some other logical place in the document.
+- If a user action causes a modal dialog to appear on screen, make sure the focus is moved to that dialog or area.
+When the dialog is dismissed, re-focus back to the original control or to some other logical place in the document.

 </div>

 <h2 id="understandable">Understandable<span class="cf-code-link"><a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#understandable">Visit W3C site <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

-These guidelines primarily deal with a user’s ability to comprehend content and operate an interface.
+Users must be able to comprehend content and how to operate an interface.

 <div class="content-33 content-first">